Cisco ACI

 Before we delve into some of Kubernetes’ security best practices and the Kubernetes attack vectors, let’s recap Kubernetes networking 101.
 Within Kubernetes, there will always be four common constructs – pods, services, labels, and replication controllers.
 All constructs combine to create an entire application stack.

-Pods are the smallest scheduling unit within a Kubernetes environment that holds a set of closely related containers.
+Pods are the smallest scheduling unit within a Kubernetes environment.
+They hold a set of closely related containers.
 Containers within a Pod share the same network namespace and must be installed on the same physical host.
-This enables processing to be performed locally without latency traversing from one physical host to another.
+This enables processing locally without latency traversing from one physical host to another.

-Then we have replication controllers.
-Their primary purpose is to manage the lifecycle and state of the pods by ensuring the desired state always matches the actual state.
-The replication controllers ensure the correct numbers are running.
-Either creating or removing pods at any given time.
+Then, we have replication controllers.
+Their primary purpose is to manage the pods’ lifecycle and state by ensuring the desired state always matches the actual state.
+The replication controllers ensure the correct numbers are running by creating or removing pods at any given time.

 Other standard Kubernetes components are services.
 Services represent groups of pods acting as one, allowing pods to access services in other pods without directing service-destined traffic to the pod IP.
 Pods are targeted by accessing a service that represents a group of pods.
 A service can be analogous to a load balancer in front of a pod accepting front-end service-destined traffic.